-Objectives: Establish a tentative list of cultural sites likely to be nominated for inscription on the timetable for inscription.

-World Heritage List and constitute a data base on the selected sites and establish a team composed of representatives of the Direction of Museums, Sites and Monuments, the UNESCO National Commission, the Direction of Wildlife, Direction of Tourism, a historian, an archaeologist, an architect, a geographer, an anthropologist and an audiovisual technician.
+- Objectives: Establish a tentative list of cultural sites likely to be nominated for inscription on the World Heritage List and constitute a data base on the selected sites and establish a timetable for inscription.
+Project plan: Organise a scientific mission to the selected sites with a pluridisciplinary national team composed of representatives of the Direction of Museums, Sites and - team composed of representatives of the Direction of Museums, Sites and Monuments, the UNESCO National Commission, the Direction of Wildlife, Direction of Tourism, a historian, an archaeologist, an architect, a geographer, an anthropologist and an audiovisual technician.
+Gather information and documentation.
+The UNESCO consultant, with the assistance of this team, will make a final presentation of the documents.
+Prepare a tentative list.